Home

 Baseball History

-Baseball History for many people, including myself, is both a personal and is also a uniquely familiar experience which is looked back upon with nostalgia.
+Baseball History for many people, is a personal and sometimes a uniquely private experience, which is often looked back upon with many pleasant baseball memories.

-The consensus of most all historians of baseball in America is that it evolved from earlier bat-and-ball games, such as cricket and rounders, brought to the continent by British and Irish immigrants.
+The consensus of most all baseball historians of the baseball game in America is that it evolved from earlier bat-and-ball games, such as cricket and rounders, brought to the continent by the British and Irish immigrants making America their new home.

-The game is sometimes referred to as hardball in contrast to the very similar game of softball.
+The game of baseball throughout baseball history has often been referred to as hardball in contrast to our very similar game of softball so widely heralded by our Ladies in sports.
 In a manner of speaking softball and baseball could be referred to as kissing cousins.
 War Eagle

 Ruth hits 60th homer on Sept.
 30, 1927 A screwball in the eighth inning on the final day of the '27 season helped Babe Ruth post the record for home runs in a season that would stand for 34 years.
 Ruth's 60th long ball, hit off of Washington Senators pitcher Tom Zachary, came a day after he hit two homers to equal his own record of 59.
 Following the game, Ruth boldly said "Sixty, count'em, 60.
 Let's see some son-of-a-bitch match that."
 B. Bennett - Getty Images